 A good fillet knife can be a handy addition to your kitchen.
 And as such, it should be treated like royalty.
 Avoid tossing the knife into a jumbled drawer or leaving the blade down in a knife block as both actions could dull the blade.
 In addition, you should also keep the knife up in a knife block or attach it to a magnetic knife holder that separate from other kitchen cutlery.

-Do you need to sharpen a fillet knife?
+Do you need to sharpen them?

 Yes.
 Just like other knives, fillet knives also tend to get duller and duller with consistent use.
 And then they are no good at all.
 Luckily for you, there are a number of great videos online that demonstrate proper sharpening techniques.

-Who needs a fillet knife?
+Who needs a knife like this?